JohnCoene/waiter/README.md

 if(interactive()) shinyApp(ui, server)
 ```

-In [chirp.sh](https://chirp.sh), where it is used in combination with [pushbar](https://github.com/JohnCoene/pushbar) to get rid of the navbar alltogether.
+How it is used in [chirp.sh](https://chirp.sh), where it is combined with [pushbar](https://github.com/JohnCoene/pushbar) to get rid of the navbar alltogether.

 ```r
 library(shiny)